-Lesson Title: Perimeter and area of a trapezium Theme: Mensuration Lesson Number: M2-L069 Class: SSS 2 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to calculate the perimeter and area of a trapezium.
-Preparation Draw the sha board. ape in Opening on the
+Lesson Title: Perimeter and area of a Theme: Mensuration trapezium Lesson Number: M2-L069 Class: SSS 2 Time: 40 minutes Learning Outcome Preparation By the end of the lesson, pupils Draw the shap be in Opening on the will be able to calculate the perimeter board. and area of a trapezium.